 The processing time for this visa is up to 10 working days after attendance at the Consulate General and with no appointments until into December itself, it may be close to Christmas before you’re ready to travel.

 Another popular destination in the wintertime is Thailand, which remains warm and tropical with temperatures around 27 °C from November through to March.
 We have a dedicated blog post coming up detailing the application process for Thailand so keep an eye out for that!
-In the meantime, if you need any information on the requirements to travel there, check out our service page here, or get in touch with us!

 Some of the most popular Winter breaks do require visas, whether you’re looking to travel to a Winter wonderland or even find some festive sun.
 Whether you’ll require one depends on your citizenship, so always make sure you check your details carefully and in plenty of time.
 Some visas have a quick turnaround, but you will still need time to gather your documentation and apply, so make sure you plan as far in advance as possible!